Working with Drafts

-- You only have access to drafts of pages you've been working on, and whose content hasn't yet been saved.
+- A user only has access to the drafts of pages they have been working on and whose content has not yet been saved.

-- Your drafts are listed in the 'Drafts' tab of your profile.
+- A user's drafts are listed in the 'Drafts' tab of their profile.

-- Once you've resumed editing a draft, or chosen to discard it, the draft is removed from your drafts tab.
+- Once a user has resumed editing a draft, or chosen to discard it, the draft is removed from their drafts tab.

 Viewing your unsaved changes

-When you edit a page or blog post, you can view any 'unsaved' changes you've made since the last automatically saved draft, by clicking the Draft autosaved at message in the toolbar.
+While editing a page or blog post, you can view any 'unsaved' changes you have made since the last automatically saved draft, by clicking view change (near the Save button).

 Screenshot: Segment of the unpublished changes window